ClarkeSwiedler/blogfolio/content/posts/learn-from-zero-03.md

 17
 ```

 Of interest is the line where we declare the variable `z`.
 When we assign it a value, we don't give it an explicit value.
-Instead, we use the _expression_ `x + y`.
+Instead, we use the _expression_ "`x + y`".

 Variables can be assigned either a value or an expression.
 If they are assigned a _value_, like `5`, then they simply hold that value.
 If they are assigned an _expression_, however, then that expression will be evaluated and the result will be stored in the variable.